embeddings-benchmark/mteb/docs/reproducible_workflow.md

 1. **Submit a pull request**

 Submit a pull request with the new model.
 The model will be reviewed and added to the model repository.
+Please include the checklist in the pull request:

+- [ ] I have filled out the ModelMeta object to the extent possible
+- [ ] I have ensure that my model can be loaded using `mteb.get_model(model_name, revision_id)` and `mteb.get_model_meta(model_name, revision_id)`
+- [ ] I have tested the implementation works of a representative set of tasks.